Prajjwal/twitter-backup/README.md

     ruby backup.rb <user>

-Where <user> is a user defined in users.yml.
+Where "user" is a user defined in users.yml.
 If not given, it defaults to a user called "default".

 Use this at your own risk.
 Backup the db with pgdump on every run just to be